mrutyunjay17/solar-cloud-coverage-prediction/README.md

 Cloud coverage remains one of the big risk factors.
 For example, opaque clouds over the solar farm could reduce the power output by 50-80% in a short interval., causing severe network failures.
 One way of mitigating this risk requires an accurate prediction of solar irradiance by modeling cloud behavior.
 Therefore, in this hackathon, we are asking you to predict solar irradiance for short timescales of up to 120 minutes using data-driven models to improve the robustness of the grid.

-### Problem Statement<sup><a href="https://www.hackerearth.com/challenges/competitive/shell-ai-hackathon-2021/machine-learning/ai-solar-power-prediction-2/">source</a></sup>
+### Problem Statement
-The main challenge is to forecast solar irradiance for a specific region of interest given local weather conditions and sky camera images.
-The problem is divided into 2 levels.&nbsp; As irradiance has a high correlation with cloud coverage the first level of the hackathon is to forecast cloud coverage.
-In the second level, you will be asked to tackle the complex challenge of predicting solar irradiance to improve the quality of short-term power forecasts.

-#### Level 1:  Predict cloud coverage
-#### Predict the percentage of total cloud coverage for the next upcoming intervals using the available weather and sky camera data.
+#### Predict the percentage of total cloud coverage for the next upcoming intervals using the available weather and sky camera data recorded for 6 hours window..

 ![image](https://user-images.githubusercontent.com/32392924/137149765-f429108e-aaf5-4820-bdc3-9b7499b32c7a.png)

-Predicting cloud cover in a short time span of 120 minutes is very challenging.
-On this time scale, changes in local cloud cover are driven by a combination of dynamical and physical parameters such as wind speed, wind direction sea-level pressure, humidity, and temperature over the asset of our interest.
+- Predicting `total_cloud_coverage_pct` in a short time span of 120 minutes *(where average probability of forecast with <30% error varies between 40% to 60% - [Source](https://arxiv.org/abs/1011.3863))* is very challenging for machine learning.
+- On this time scale, changes in local cloud cover are driven by a combination of dynamical and physical parameters such as wind speed, wind direction sea-level pressure, humidity, and temperature over the asset of our interest.

-Short interval cloud cover prediction requires accurate estimates of cloud motion and presence using weather data and sky camera images or physics-based&nbsp;weather models or a combination of both.
+- Short interval cloud cover prediction requires accurate estimates of cloud motion and presence using weather data and sky camera images or physics-based weather models or a combination of both.

 We are expected to predict the total cloud coverage as a percentage of the open sky for a fixed field of view at 4 horizon intervals of 30, 60, 90, and 120 minutes from a 6-hour window of historical data.

-### Evaluation
-The metric to evaluate the perfromance of solution will be MAD (Mean Absolute Deviation)
-> ```python
-> score = max(0, 100- MAD(actual, predicted))
-> ```
+While validating and testing the predictions made by model, we are not supposed to consider **DATE (DD)** and **Time MST** in a day as input features.
+So the task at hand is to make a model which will be generic throughout the year.

 ### Predict
 - Percentage of total cloud cover estimated in the next 30 minutes